Varicella virus vaccine (By injection)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Avoid getting pregnant for 3 months after getting either the Varivax® or Zostavax® vaccine.
+Do not become pregnant for 3 months after you receive this vaccine without first checking with your doctor.

 Possible Side Effects While Using This Medicine